dougmalcolm/dougmalcolm.github.io/README.md

 To get a quick grasp of our data, we can look at the distributions and descriptive statistics for each variable we extracted.

-Rating is not very accurate with only a couple of tournament performance data points.
-So when looking at rating analysis going forward, we will filter for only those with 5+ Total Events played.
-This will consequently capture more serious players and bump up the average rating from 1047 to 1174.

 <img src="/assets/distributions.PNG">

 | Variable | Sample Size | Mean | Median | Std.
 Deviation | Minimum | Maximum |